 Ninette Hartley is a writer, mother, grandmother, wife and teacher.
 She has followed many paths — from acting and dancing to magazine publishing, and even driving a pony and trap — but she has always come back to storytelling.

-After eight years living in rural Italy she moved to the Dorset countryside with her husband, Geoff, and beloved rescue dog, Jpeg.
+After eight years living in rural Italy she moved to the Dorset countryside with her husband Geoff — affectionately known as The Man over on the blog — and their beloved rescue dog Jpeg.
 Dear Tosh is her first memoir.